The bookshelves of 18 extraordinary people (Infographic)

-While research studies have long confirmed that reading is an important neurological activity that can strengthen the brain and improve wellbeing, the reading lists of 18 amazing people demonstrate this fact in real life.
+Research studies have long confirmed that reading is an important neurological activity that can strengthen the brain and improve well-being, and the reading lists of 18 remarkable people bring this to life.

 And we aren’t talking thick, super-intense non-fiction (though Noam Chomsky has some pretty heavy titles in his must reads); novels also play an important role.

-Reading fiction is known to improve a reader’s ability to put themselves in another person’s shoes and trigger the imagination in a way that is similar to the visualisation of a muscle memory in sports.
-And the 18 incredibly successful people we’ve profiled below innately know this as novels are common to nearly all their book shelves.
+Reading fiction is known to improve a reader’s ability to put themselves in another person’s shoes and to trigger the imagination in a way that is similar to the visualisation of muscle memory in sports.
+The 18 successful people profiled below seem to know this instinctively — novels appear on nearly all their bookshelves.

-Barak Obama reads Moby Dick with as much vigour as titles by Ralph Waldo Emerson.
-Bill Gates (who reads a book every week) values The Catcher in the Rye alongside The Man Who Fed the World.
-Even the COO of Facebook, Sheryl Sandberg, likes dog-earred copies of the Harry Potter series as much as Now, Discover Your Strengths and Conscious Business: How to Build Value Through Values.
+Barack Obama reads Moby Dick with as much vigour as titles by Ralph Waldo Emerson.
+Bill Gates (who reads around 50 books a year) values The Catcher in the Rye alongside The Man Who Fed the World.
+Even the COO of Facebook, Sheryl Sandberg, likes dog-eared copies of the Harry Potter series as much as Now, Discover Your Strengths and Conscious Business: How to Build Value Through Values.

-Unlike the 42% of US college graduates who will never read a book again after graduating college or the 80% of the population who didn’t buy a book in the last year, our 18 super-success heroes opt for reading over other past times, believing that books are a gateway to learning, knowledge and personal power.
+Unlike the 42% of US college graduates who will never read a book again after graduating or the 80% of the population who didn’t buy a book in the last year, these 18 people consistently choose reading over other pastimes, treating books as a gateway to learning, knowledge and personal power.

-What do serious game changers such as Elon Musk, Mark Zuckerberg, Bill Gates, Oprah Winfrey, and Barack Obama have in common?
-They not only read books on a regular basis, but books have actually changed their lives, affecting the people that they are today.
-Do you have some favorite books in common with them?
-Perhaps you can become inspired to read one of their favorite books.
+What do game changers such as Elon Musk, Mark Zuckerberg, Bill Gates, Oprah Winfrey, and Barack Obama have in common?
+They not only read books regularly, but books have genuinely shaped who they are.
+Do you share any favourite books with them?
+Perhaps their lists will inspire your next read.

 Elon Musk